The Different Types of Pasta Plus a Bonus Semolina Pasta Recipe

 It is important to remember that pasta comes in hundreds of variations in shapes and size.
 It would be impossible to list them all here, as many of them are hybrids of the different types of pasta.

 Asian types of noodles do not have the wealth of variety that Italian pasta has.
-They aren’t usually flavored or colored by use of vegetables or herbs either.
+They aren’t usually flavored or colored by the use of vegetables or herbs either.
 Virtually all Asian noodles are ribbons with varying degrees of thickness.
 The differences between them come down to the type of flour used to produce the noodle.

 Wheat Noodles – Also known as egg-noodles, they are the most popular and widely available of the Asian noodle.
 They are available fresh or dried and can be deep-fried after boiling to create crisp golden noodles (Chow mein) use mainly as a garnish.

 The Japanese have their own types of noodles made from wheat as well.
-The thin variety is known as Udon, while the thicker variety is called Somen.
+The thicker variety is known as Udon, while the thiner variety is called Somen.

 Rice Noodles – These are the dried, thin noodles made from rice flour.
 Ideally, you’ll want to soak these in hot water before cooking and rinse in cold water after cooking to remove any starches and prevent sticking.

 Buckwheat Noodles – Buckwheat noodles are used in Northern Japan and in the Tokyo region.
 These are called Soba noodles.
 They are available fresh or dried and do not need to be soaked before cooking.
 They are often used in soups or broth but can be substituted for Italian-style pasta.

 Fresh pasta is much more flavorful and the texture of fresh pasta is much more refined.
 There is no real al-dente for fresh pasta, but rather the goal is to ensure even gentle cooking.
 Another advantage that fresh pasta has is its ability to form stuffed fresh pasta, such as ravioli and tortellini.
 Creating homemade pasta dough is simple and we have supplied a basic recipe for you to build off of.